willmtemple/docker/docs/man/docker-info.1.md

 # DESCRIPTION
 This command displays system wide information regarding the Docker installation.
-Information displayed includes the number of containers and images, pool name, data file, metadata file, data space used, total data space, metadata space used , total metadata space, execution driver, and the kernel version.
+Information displayed includes the number of containers and images, list of configured registires, pool name, data file, metadata file, data space used, total data space, metadata space used, total metadata space, execution driver, and the kernel version.

 The data file is where the images are stored and the metadata file is where the meta data regarding those images are stored.
 When run for the first time Docker